 Case 1

 A 68-year old woman with idiopathic Parkinson’s disease underwent bilateral subthalamic nucleus DBS in which intracranial electrode insertion was performed awake (Boston Scientific Vercise Cartesia leads and Vercise PC IPG).
 Stages 1 and 2 were performed in the same session without externalization of the leads and with an uncomplicated perioperative course.
 Her past medical history included carcinoma of the right breast treated with wide local excision and chemo-radiotherapy eight years prior.
 She presented six months following surgery with erosion of the skin around the left parietal surgical wound, having been treated by her general practitioner with oral antibiotics for intermittent wound discharge over the preceding two weeks.
 On assessment, there were a few millimetres of exposed lead through the eroded left parietal incision but no other signs of active infection.
 She underwent urgent wound debridement, washout and closure with preservation of hardware.
 Intra-operative microbiology samples cultured serratia marcescens.
 She received 24 hours of post-operative intravenous antibiotics followed by a 7-day course orally.
 Six months later, there was recurrent skin erosion at the same site overlying the left extension lead.
 The wound was surgically debrided and washed out, and the left extension lead replaced.
-Intra-operative swabs again cultured serratia marcescens and a 7-day course of oral ciprofloxacin was completed.
+Intra-operative swabs again cultured serratia marcescens and a 7-day course of initially intravenous then oral ciprofloxacin was completed.
 Three months later, she was found to have a discharging sinus at the medial edge of the left pectoral incision.
 The wound was surgically explored and the IPG removed from the pocket, cleaned with iodine solution and repositioned laterally in a new subcutaneous pocket.
 Serratia marcescens was again isolated and treated with oral ciprofloxacin as per sensitivities.
 Three months later, the IPG and extension leads were removed due to erythema at the IPG site.
 The IPG pocket was found to be purulent and serratia marcescens was again cultured and treated with four weeks of intravenous ertapenem.
 Despite antibiotics, recurrent erythema and erosion developed at the left parietal wound after one month and both cranial leads were eventually removed, leaving no remaining hardware in situ.
 A further three weeks of intravenous ertapenem were administered.
 Six months after completion of antibiotic treatment she underwent implantation of a new system.
 Surgical stages 1 and 2 were performed under general anaesthesia in the same session without externalization with the IPG implanted in right chest wall.
 There have been no further complications fourteen months after recurrent implantation.

 Case 2